Batev/XAI-Analytics/README.md

 ## Prerequisites

-Please refer to the [requirements file](requirements.txt) for a full list of the prerequisites.
+Please refer to the [requirements file](requirements.txt) for a list of the prerequisites.
+The file excludes [XAI](https://github.com/EthicalML/xai) and [Skater](https://github.com/oracle/Skater) because of incompatible versions in the dependencies when started with [binder](https://mybinder.org/).
+The [requirements.txt](requirements.txt) is auto-generated from [requirements.in](requirements.in) (which consists of the raw dependencies) using [pip-compile](https://github.com/jazzband/pip-tools).
+For using locally with all required modules please refer to the [Run locally](#run-locally) step.

 ## Goals of XAI-Analytics 1.0